Bankruptcy is a term often used to describe

 to grace us with their mechanical excellence ever again.

-Everyone who has at least ones flown with
+Everyone who has at least once flown with

 Delta knows about their outstanding reputation as being America's top airline